Pulau Buloh

 Pulau Buloh is an uninhabited island located at the northern end of the Sungei Buloh Wetland Reserve with a total size of 1.3 square kilometres (0.5 square miles).
 The island is uninhabited and is entirely covered in mangrove forests.
 It also acts as a conservation site for wild animals that inhabit the nature reserve.

 Etymology

-The word buloh is an alternative spelling of the Malay word buluh, an archaic word for bamboo in the language.
-The name comes from the former abundance of bamboo trees on the island and the nature reserve surrounding it.
+The island is named after buloh, the Malay word for bamboo, suggesting that bamboo was prominent around the area.
+It is not known what species of bamboo Pulau Buloh is named after, but it was recorded that the island had Bambusa vulgaris, or the common bamboo.

 History

 Mangroves first appeared in the area c.
 5000BC (6820 BP), as the flooding of Sundaland caused sea levels to rise due to the retreat of ice during the last glacial maximum.
+Pulau Buloh, which had plentiful mangrove swamps, was designated as a forest reserve in the 19th century.
+By the start of the 20th century, the island saw agricultural activities taking place, such as farming cash crops, prawn ponds, and farming freshwater fish, though by the 1980s, prawn farming was the dominant activity.

+In 1986, the Singapore government marked Pulau Buloh for agro-industrial development.
+Around that time, birdwatcher Richard Hale observed birds flying to Pulau Buloh, and with assistance from the Singaporean branch of the Malayan Nature Society, created a movement for Pulau Buloh's bird species and habitat to be protected; they proposed to create a nature reserve in Pulau Buloh.

 Despite the intensive development of fish and prawn farms beside the island throughout its history on mainland Singapore, the island has mostly been uninhabited to the present day, with no accessible routes to easily travel to Pulau Buloh.
 Sluice gates have been installed on the island to manage water levels in the reserve to prevent flooding.
 However, flooding at high tides have occurred due to aging equipment affecting the efficiency of the gates.